byucsl/detrans/README.md

 The authors would like to thank the following individuals for their support in developing this project:

 1. BYU Deep-Learning Study Group
-    1. Christopher Tensmeyer
-    1. Logan Mitchell
     1. Mike Brodie
     1. Aaron Dennis
     1. Derrall Heath
+    1. Logan Mitchell
+    1. Christopher Tensmeyer
+1. Alexander Lemon
+1. BYU Computational Science Laboratory

 ## Contributors
 @masakistan (sfujimoto@gmail.com)